Fair trade: Seafood

 With increasing media scrutiny of the conditions of fishermen, particularly in Southeast Asia, the lack of transparency and traceability in the seafood industry prompted new fair trade efforts.
 In 2014, Fair Trade USA created its Capture Fisheries Program that led to the first instance of Fair Trade fish being sold globally in 2015.
 The program "requires fishermen to source and trade according to standards that protect fundamental human rights, prevent forced and child labor, establish safe working conditions, regulate work hours and benefits, and enable responsible resource management."

-Large companies and commodities

-Large transnational companies have started to use fair trade commodities in their products.
-In April 2000, Starbucks began offering fair trade coffee in all of their stores.
-In 2005, the company promised to purchase ten million pounds of fair trade coffee over the next 18 months.
-This would account for a quarter of the fair trade coffee purchases in the United States and 3% of Starbucks' total coffee purchases.
-The company maintains that increasing its fair trade purchases would require an unprofitable reconstruction of the supply chain.
-Fair trade activists have made gains with other companies: Sara Lee Corporation in 2002 and Procter & Gamble (the maker of Folgers) in 2003 agreed to begin selling a small amount of fair trade coffee.
-Nestlé, the world's biggest coffee trader, began selling a blend of fair trade coffee in 2005.
-In 2006, The Hershey Company acquired Dagoba, an organic and fair trade chocolate brand.

-Much contention surrounds the issue of fair trade products becoming a part of large companies.
-Starbucks is still only 3% fair trade–enough to appease consumers, but not enough to make a real difference to small farmers, according to some activists.
-The ethics of buying fair trade from a company that is not committed to the cause are questionable; these products are only making a small dent in a big company even though these companies' products account for a significant portion of global fair trade.
+Flowers

+Fair trade flowers have been recognised as "an important niche product", with Kenya noted as a significant location for their production.
+The launch of fair trade flower marketing in the UK, led by retailer Tesco, raised some certains as to whether the organisation of flower production in Kenya met the conditions needed for fair trade certification.

 Luxury commodities

 There have been efforts to introduce fair trade practices to the luxury goods industry, particularly for gold and diamonds.